micro-os-plus/micro-test-plus-xpack/README.md

 Test suites are sequences of test cases.

-The test cases defined in `main()` are considered the default test suite, and are executed when invoked.
+The test cases defined in `main()` are considered to be part of the default test suite, and are executed when invoked.

 For complex applications it is also possible to define multiple test suites, possibly in separate source files.

-In order to make self-registration possible, test suites are classes, which can be constructed with a name and a callable (usually a lambda), which chaines the execution of the test cases:
+In order to make self-registration possible, test suites are classes, constructed with a name and a callable (usually a lambda), which chains the execution of the test cases:

 ```C++
 class test_suite